verrazzano/verrazzano/install.md

 ### 7. Uninstall Verrazzano

-Run the following commands to delete a Verrazzano installation:
+To delete a Verrazzano installation, run the following commands:

 ```
 # Get the name of the Verrazzano custom resource